pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

   ~ A string value.

 `belongs-to-collection`
-  ~ A string value.  identifies the name of a collection to which
+  ~ A string value.
+Identifies the name of a collection to which
     the EPUB Publication belongs.

 `group-position`